-Owning a dog is a responsibility, but it can also provide you with a lot of benefits as well!
+Owning a dog is a responsibility, but it can also help you get healthier!

-One of the main health benefits of owning a dog is weight control, since you will instantly become more active the second you get your dog.
+One of the main health benefits of owning a dog is weight control since you will instantly become more active the moment you get your dog (Christian et al, 2016).
 Not only will you have to take them on walks each day, and you can easily walk up to 3 miles a day, but you will be active chasing them all around your house!

 If you don’t have a fence for your property, electronic dog fences are wireless and can be easily installed, or you can take it upon yourself to make sure your dog is running enough each day without just “letting them out” to run on their own.

 As another example, you can arrange dog stairs, which will help your dog to get on the high places like the bed or sofa, or you can put in the extra effort and pick them up and put them places, which will build some muscle and burn a lot of calories.

 Along with that, you also have to spend a lot of time grooming your dog!
 You can even make grooming your dog part of your weekly house cleaning workout.
 Dog grooming requires the use of some essential tools, and you’ll even have to use shampoo or soap to do a complete job.
 By the time you are finished grooming your dog each week, you’ll be tired!

 Assuming that you don’t overeat to offset the number of calories you burn with your dog, owning a dog can help you lose weight!

 Owning a Dog Can Be Beneficial for Joint Pain